nostalgy/nostalgy/README.md

 Installation
 ============

+This is an experimental version for TB 68.
+Cone folder to your harddisk.

+Install by: Tools->developer toolbox-> debug addon

+Press button: install addon temperarily (at top of page)- Goto folder, highlight manyfest.json, confirm with OK.

+Modified by opto (Klaus Buecher) in https://github.com/opto/nostalgy

+Tese are the old instructions for TB <  version 68:

 The easiest way to install Thunderbird is through https://addons.mozilla.org/en-US/thunderbird/addon/nostalgy/ .
 It will automatically update itself when new versions are released.